marjiasdk/Banking-App/README.md

 ```
 Be sure to update the database connection details in the banking_app.py file to match your own MySQL server settings.
 <br></br>
-<i> I have omitted the password from my own code for privacy reasons, simply replace the empty space with your password to your MYSQL connection. </i>
+<i> I have omitted the password from my own code for privacy reasons, simply replace the empty space with the password to your MYSQL connection. </i>

 # Usage